nmshd/documentation/_docs_integrate/attribute-introduction.md

 ## RelationshipAttributes

-A [RelationshipAttribute]({% link _docs_integrate/data-model-overview.md %}#relationshipattribute) can only exist in the context of a Relationship with a peer, which means that they must also agree to the creation of it.
+A [RelationshipAttribute]({% link _docs_integrate/data-model-overview.md %}#relationshipattribute) is used to store data that is relevant in the context of a [Relationship]({% link _docs_integrate/data-model-overview.md %}#relationship) between two Identities.
+Both Identities involved in the Relationship must agree to its creation.
 RelationshipAttributes are specific to a Relationship.
 In the context of a single Relationship, each RelationshipAttribute has its unique `key` for identification.
+RelationshipAttributes can be shared with third parties as long as their `confidentiality` is not `"private"`.

-For more information on how to establish Relationships, refer to the [Establish Relationships]({% link _docs_integrate/establish-relationships.md %}) scenario documentation.
+For information on how to establish Relationships, refer to the [Establish Relationships]({% link _docs_integrate/establish-relationships.md %}) scenario documentation.
 {: .notice--info}

 ### RelationshipAttribute value types

-There are many [RelationshipAttribute value types]({% link _docs_integrate/attribute-values.md %}#relationship-attributes).
-These are used to define the type of the `value` property of a RelationshipAttribute.
-An example is the [ProprietaryString]({% link _docs_integrate/attribute-values.md %}#proprietarystring).
+The [RelationshipAttribute value types]({% link _docs_integrate/attribute-values.md %}#relationship-attributes) are used to define the type of the `value` property of a RelationshipAttribute.
+In order to fulfill various purposes, many such RelationshipAttribute value types are provided.
+Examples of RelationshipAttribute value types are [ProprietaryString]({% link _docs_integrate/attribute-values.md %}#proprietarystring) and [ProprietaryEMailAddress]({% link _docs_integrate/attribute-values.md %}#proprietaryemailaddress).
+In contrast to IdentityAttributes, RelationshipAttributes are not divided into simple RelationshipAttributes and complex RelationshipAttributes depending on the value type.
+Nevertheless, the RelationshipAttribute value type [Consent]({% link _docs_integrate/attribute-values.md %}#consent) should be highlighted, as it differs slightly from the other RelationshipAttribute value types.
+Accordingly, with the [Request persistent consent of peer]({% link _docs_integrate/request-persistent-consent-of-peer.md %}) scenario documentation, there is a separate guide for creating RelationshipAttributes with Consent as RelationshipAttribute value type.

 ### LocalAttributes and RelationshipAttributes